compose-spec/compose-spec/spec.md

       name: ${DATABASE_VOLUME}
 ```

+### profiles

+`profiles` defines a list of named profile for volume to be enabled.
+When not set, volume is always enabled.

 ## Configs top-level element

 Configs allow services to adapt their behaviour without the need to rebuild a Docker image.
 Configs are comparable to Volumes from a service point of view as they are mounted into service's containers filesystem.
 The actual implementation detail to get configuration provided by the platform can be set from the Configuration definition.